Package insert / prescribing information

 - Instruct patients not to double the next dose if a dose is missed.
 The next dose should be taken at the usual time.

-Propafenone hydrochloride extended-release capsules are a prescription medicine that is used:
+Propafenone HCl ER capsules is a prescription medicine that is used:

 - in certain people who have a heart rhythm disorder called atrial fibrillation (AF)